Welcome to the Trench Warfare Newsletter.

 During my time writing for Ted I knew I needed to establish a systematic, thorough scouting process and learn more about the nuances of each position, which led me to Dan Hatman and The Scouting Academy in 2014.
 This is where I really started to become more of a professional, thanks to the curriculum Dan had set up.
 After two semesters of learning the key traits of QB-WR-OL-DL-LB, how to find them on tape, and — most importantly — how to convey what I was seeing in a report format, I was invited to the Senior Bowl as a standout student to take part in the Academy’s inaugural symposium at the Renaissance Riverview Hotel in downtown Mobile.

-This led to a job building the Academy’s video database that I maintain today, and a spot in then-director of the Senior Bowl Phil Savage’s annual scouting school over the summer of 2016 in Mobile.
+This led to a job building the Academy’s video database that I built and maintained for five years, and a spot in then-director of the Senior Bowl Phil Savage’s annual scouting school over the summer of 2016 in Mobile.
 Things went into hyperdrive for me that summer, as I had an NFL interview for a scouting assistant position, was invited and attended LeCharles Bentley’s inaugural O-line clinic at his training center in Arizona, and got a job scouting the mountain region for the Senior Bowl — a job that I held for two seasons.

 As all this was happening in 2016 I made the decision to focus exclusively on line play which eventually led me to learning about Duke Manyweather.